 South Carolina Estate Attorney

-Wayne Patterson, estate attorney, has over forty years of business and legal experience.
+L. Wayne Patterson, estate attorney, has over forty years of business and legal experience.
 He practices in the Federal and State courts located in Greenville, Pickens, Oconee, Spartanburg and Laurens Counties of South Carolina.
 Call 864-270-7973 for professional and caring representation in your estate plan and probate issues including assistance with special needs trusts.
-He is located at 116 W, Stone Ave., Greenville, SC 29609.
+He is located at 10 Century Dr. Suite A, Greenville, SC 29607.

 This may be considered AN ADVERTISEMENT or Advertising Material under the Rules of Professional Conduct governing South Carolina lawyers.
 Under no circumstance will South Carolina Divorce be held liable for any loss or damage caused by a visitor's reliance on information obtained through this web site or any other communication from us.
 It is the responsibility of each individual visitor to evaluate the accuracy, completeness or usefulness of any information, opinion, advice or other content.
 This site is intended to provide you only with general information.
 However, there is no guarantee that this information is comprehensive or accurate.
 South Carolina Divorce does NOT provide legal, financial, or tax advice.
 Please consult a professional in these areas.
 Only an attorney licensed in your state can provide you with legal advice.
 Links and Ads to third party sites are here for the convenience of site visitors only.
 The content of any third party site which you visit via a link from this site is solely the responsibility of the provider of that web site.

 Copyright 2010 Solidgold P.O.
 Box 14757, Greenville, S.C.